Profit Opportunities from Smart Connectivity

 Even though we are still barely scratching the surface in terms of what IoT cando, in 2020 there were already about 30 billion active connected devices in the world.
 “Connected” means connected to the Internet.

 All these devices are generating incredible amounts of data.
-It’s estimated that some 2.5 quintillion bytes are being generated per day, and almost all of it generated in the last five years alone.
+It’s estimated that in 2018 some 2.5 quintillion bytes were generated per day.
 (One quintillion is a 1 followed by 18 zeroes.)
+Today, surely the data generation is far higher than that.
+Nearly all of the data has been generated in the last decade.
 With 5G set to proliferate, that trend will only accelerate.

 Human Input Not Fully Necessary